metabase/metabase/docs/questions/query-builder/expressions/now.md

 When you run a question using the [query builder](https://www.metabase.com/glossary/query_builder), Metabase will convert your graphical query settings (filters, summaries, etc.) into a query, and run that query against your database to get your results.

-For example, the PostgreSQL function `CURRENT_TIMESTAMP()` gets the current date and time in your _database_ timezone.
-Database functions like `CURRENT_TIMESTAMP()` may give you different results from `now`, which uses your Metabase report timezone.
+For example, the PostgreSQL function `CURRENT_TIMESTAMP` gets the current date and time in your _database_ time zone.
+Database functions like `CURRENT_TIMESTAMP` may give you different results from `now`, which uses your Metabase [report time zone](../configuring-metabase/settings#report-timezone).

 ### Spreadsheets

-The spreadsheet function `NOW()` gets the current date and time in your operating system's timezone (the time that's on your computer or mobile device).
+The spreadsheet function `NOW()` gets the current date and time in your operating system's time zone (the time that's on your computer or mobile device).

 ### Python

 You can use `pd.datetime.now()` if you're using the `pandas` and `datetime` modules.
-This will give you the current date and time in your operating system's timezone.
+This will give you the current date and time in your operating system's time zone.

 ## Further reading